Obviously, if you are being audited by the IRS, you should be concerned, but you do not have to freak out or go into full-blown panic mode.

-So, the first thing to consider is that if you were selected for an audit, there must be a good reason for it.
-The IRS sees something in your return that makes them want to ask a question.
-So, yes, you should be concerned.
+Now that I may have restored some calmness, the first thing to consider is that if you were selected for an audit, there must be a good reason for it.
+The IRS sees something in your return that makes them want to ask a question or two.
+So yes, you should be concerned, but not overly.

 The Types of IRS Audits